 Compatible With: Conversion vans (high or low-roof), trucks, overlanding rigs, SUVs

 The Kelty Backroads shelter is one of the few tents on the market that is compatible with most high-roof vans such as Sprinters, Ford Transits and Promasters.
 But since it lacks a floor tarp, technically it’s just a canopy.

 I highly recommend measuring the width of your sliding doors before purchasing, though.
 The tent is reportedly 72 inches wide where it attaches to a vehicle at the top and roughly 96 inches wide where it meets the ground.

 One reviewer noted, “if you have side sliding doors as I do on my Transit Connect, please measure them fully open.
 The canopy is not wide enough to span my sliders, so my only option was to use it at my tailgate (lift style).”

-The Kelty Backroads tent is technically just an awning tent (AKA canopy) because it doesn’t have a tent floor.
-This makes it pretty limiting and dependent on weather conditions.
+The lack of floor tarp in the Kelty Backroads tent makes it pretty limiting and dependent on weather conditions.
 But for just $170, reviewers seem to think it’s a good bang for their buck.
 It’s rated for three seasons and great for festivals, car camping and hiking.

 You can still get nearly full coverage with a zippered entrance door and adjustable side walls, but you’ll want to lay down a tarp so you aren’t sleeping directly on the ground.
 However, it can’t be used as a freestanding tent.
 Reviewers report that it’s easy to set up, and it comes with roof rack attachment straps for more flexibility and a Sharkmouth Duffel storage bag.